microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/image-capture.md

 URL: http://192.168.197.130:50
 ```

-From this output, take a copy of the `URL` and open it in your browser.
+c.
 Select the **Take Photo** button to take a photo, and you will see it appear on the web page.

 ![The web page showing a captured image](../images/image-capture-web-page.png)